 The Department of Laboratory Medicine at Memorial Sloan Kettering Cancer Center offers training opportunities in a novel program focused on consultative laboratory medicine and administration.
-This one-year training program consists of a variety of learning experiences including mentored clinical service, didactic sessions, journal club, management discussions, and research are designed to educate the next generation of leaders in Laboratory Medicine.
+This one-year training program consists of a variety of learning experiences including mentored clinical service, didactic sessions, journal club, and management discussions, which are designed to educate the next generation of leaders in Laboratory Medicine.
 Clinical responsibilities include daily sign-out of complex cases in hematology, coagulation, and clinical chemistry-protein electrophoresis.
-In addition, the department provides a full range of training opportunities in flow cytometry, cellular immunology, clinical microbiology, and translational research.
+In addition, the department provides training opportunities in cellular immunology, clinical microbiology and informatics.
 Training is customized to fellows’ interests and career objectives.
 For fellows interested in research, the department offers a second training year focused on clinical translational research, building partnerships with industry to develop the next generation of diagnostic tests and instruments, and collaborating with MSK clinical services to design and validate novel laboratory tests in support of clinical research and new treatment protocols.
 The department’s Innovation Center provides state-of-the art technologies to support clinical trials, biomarker development and immune monitoring.

 MSK provides a rich learning environment for fellows in Laboratory Medicine, with a diversity of clinical and management experiences.
-The laboratory features a large test volume, a highly sophisticated test menu, laboratory automation, new facilities (as of 2015), an integrated translational research program, and access to sophisticated clinical and research databases.
+The laboratory features a large test volume, a highly sophisticated test menu, laboratory automation, new facilities, an integrated translational research program, and access to sophisticated clinical and research databases.
 Proximity and affiliation with New York-Presbyterian Hospital/Weill Cornell Medical Center and The Rockefeller University allows trainees to become part of a world-class medical and scientific community.

 Length of Program

-MD, DO, or MD, PhD, board certified or board eligible in Clinical Pathology or relevant medicine subspecialty
+MD; DO; or MD, PhD, board certified or board eligible in Clinical Pathology

 How to Apply

-Send CV and short statement of career objectives to the email address below.
+Send CV and short statement of career objectives to [email protected].